IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/widget-dashboard.md

 # Using The New Customizable Widget Dashboard

 ## What Is A Widget
-A widget is a custimizable panel on IBM Technology Zone that presents content from the site.
+A widget is a customizable panel on IBM Technology Zone that presents content from the site.
 It is made to be easy for users to access key places onto their homepage.

 ## How To Setup Dashboard As Homepage
 To setup the Widget Dashboard as your Homepage: